deep-bi/starrocks-br/README.md

 ## Why This Tool?

-StarRocks provides native `BACKUP` and `RESTORE` commands, but they have limitations:
+StarRocks provides native `BACKUP` and `RESTORE` commands, but they only support full backups.
+For large-scale deployments hosting data at petabyte scale, full backups are not feasible due to time, storage, and network constraints.

+This tool adds **incremental backup capabilities** to StarRocks by leveraging native partition-based backup features.

 **What StarRocks doesn't provide:**
 - ❌ **No incremental backups** - You must manually identify changed partitions and build complex backup commands